 Analyzing the Game

-Making the right moves matter the most in gin rummy, and you can do that only if you analyze the game properly.
+Making the right moves matters the most in the gin rummy game, and you can do that only if you analyze the game properly.
 In gin rummy, you can pick a card either from the discard pile or from the stockpile, the aim is to meld all the cards at the earliest.
 Melding the cards means to arrange or group them such that they form valid sets and runs.
 Once all the cards are melded, you can make a valid declaration and win the game.

 When you discard a card, make sure that the card is one that you least want.
 Also, track every move of your opponent and anticipate their upcoming moves.
 In gin rummy, you can’t immediately discard the card that you have picked from the discard pile, you can do that in the next turn.